Off-Page SEO

 How to fix a link burst?

-If a website has engaged in a link burst and has been penalized or experienced negative effects as a result, there are several steps that can be taken to fix the issue:
+If a website has been penalized or experienced negative effects as a result of a link burst, several steps can be taken to fix the issue:

 Remove any low-quality or irrelevant links

-If the website has built links that are low-quality, irrelevant, or spammy, it's important to remove them.
+If the website has built low-quality or spammy links, it's important to remove them.

 Wait it out

-If the website has been penalized by search engines as a result of the link burst, it may take some time for the penalty to be lifted.
+If the website has been penalized by search engines, it may take some time for the penalty to be lifted.

 Work with an SEO expert